 \textbf{Limitations.} Promising directions not explored in this work include scaling the size of a bidirectional language model to several billion parameters, and additional training on large datasets of YouTube videos with accompanying speech transcripts and/or audio~\cite{zellers2022merlot}.
 Also, our model cannot be applied out-of-the-box to complex multi-modal text generation tasks such as video captioning.

 \textbf{Broader Impact.} We have showed the superior compute-efficiency of our bidirectional framework compared to autoregressive models for zero-shot VideoQA, and believe it is a step towards reducing the environmental impact of such research and its applications~\cite{strubell2019energy}.
-In addition, our models might reflect biases present in videos and captions from Shutterstock used to train our frozen model, the text data used to train the language model or the images and captions used to train the visual backbone.
+In addition, our models might reflect biases present in videos and captions from Shutterstock used to train our model, the text data used to train the language model or the images and captions used to train the visual backbone.
 It is important to keep this in mind when deploying, analysing and building upon these models.

 {\textbf{Acknowledgements.} This work was granted access to the HPC resources of IDRIS under the allocation 2022-AD011011670R2 made by GENCI.
 The work was funded by a Google gift, the French government under management of Agence Nationale de la Recherche as part of the "Investissements d'avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), the Louis Vuitton ENS Chair on Artificial Intelligence, the European Regional Development Fund under project IMPACT (reg.\ no.\ CZ.02.1.01/0.0/0.0/15 003/0000468).
+We thank anonymous reviewers for giving interesting feedback.
 We thank Gaspard Beugnot, Clémence Bouvier and Pierre-Louis Guhur for proofreading.}